build-your-own-internet/byoi/future/name-resolution/recursive-dns/README.md

     storage: "/var/lib/knot"
 ```

-The first thing to notice is that knot is only listening on requests that come in on IP address `8.2.0.100` on port `53`.
+The first thing to notice is that knot is only listening for requests that come in on IP address `8.2.0.100` on port `53`.
 The IP address there is the address for this machine on our toy internet.

 Then we have a list of [zones](../../../chapters/glossary.md#dns-zone).
 In this config, there is only one zone: `com`.
 When this server receives a DNS request for a domain, it will check the next label of the name (`awesomecat`) against the file for that zone, `"/etc/knot/com.zone"`.
 If it finds the name in that file, it can send back the IP address for the server that is the authority over that next label.
 So let's take a look what currently exists in the `com` zonefile: